List of Star vs. the Forces of Evil characters: Moon Butterfly

 Queen Moon Butterfly (voiced by Grey Griffin (adult) and Katie Driver (young)) was the Queen of Mewni and Star Butterfly's mother.
-As a teenager, she succeeded the throne and leadership of the Magic High Commission when Toffee killed her mother, Comet Butterfly, during his attack on Mewni.
+As a teenager, she succeeded to the throne and leadership of the Magic High Commission when Toffee killed her mother, Comet Butterfly, during his attack on Mewni.
 She made a deal with Eclipsa to learn dark magic, but used it to sever Toffee's finger instead upon realizing that the price of its use was too high.
-Her experience made her overprotective of Star at times while ruling with a calm, steady and thoughtful hand.
+Her experience made her overprotective of Star at times while ruling with a calm, steady, and thoughtful hand.
 Moon is shown to be a resourceful and capable fighter in her own right, with powerful magical abilities, experienced horsemanship, keen senses and extensive knowledge of the geography and history of Mewni.

 After eventually learning that she and Star are of Pie Folk descent and accidentally wounded by Eclipsa when forced to harm Meteora, Moon ends up in the magic dimension and loses her memories.
 Despite Star's attempt to save her, she retains her amnesia upon being sent back to Mewni by the dimension's guardian, Firstborn.
 Moon returned to Mewni as Pie Folk, who then exploited her amnesia to bake their pies before Star saves her mother.
 Moon regained her memories shortly after and ultimately decided to live in the forest, due to her mistrust of Eclipsa, with River and the other Mewmen who had lost their homes under Eclipsa's rule.
-It is later revealed that Moon ordered Rhombulus to free Globgor and created Mina's army of Solarian warriors to take back the crown, while Mina intends them to exterminate all "monsters", including Eclipsa and her supporters, Moon wishes merely to take the throne and send Eclipsa, Globgor and Meteora into exile.
-She later regrets it when Mina rebelled against her in order to carry out her own plan.
+It is later revealed that Moon ordered Rhombulus to free Globgor and created Mina's army of Solarian warriors to take back the crown.
+While Mina intends them to exterminate all "monsters", including Eclipsa and her supporters, Moon wishes merely to take the throne and send Eclipsa, Globgor and Meteora into exile.
+She later regrets it when Mina rebels against her in order to carry out her own plan.

 River Butterfly

-King River Johansen Butterfly (voiced by Alan Tudyk (adult) and Sonny Ashbourne Serkis (young)) was the King of Mewni and Star Butterfly's father.
+King River Johansen-Butterfly (voiced by Alan Tudyk (adult) and Sonny Ashbourne Serkis (young)) was the King of Mewni and Star Butterfly's father.
 A member of the Johansen family, he married Moon and took her family name.
-The Johansens are portrayed as rough, Viking-like barbarians fond of the outdoors and fighting who allied with the forces of Mewni in the war against the lizards lead by Toffee.
+The Johansens are portrayed as rough, Viking-like barbarians fond of the outdoors and fighting who allied with the forces of Mewni in the war against the lizards led by Toffee.
 River is of a stout, broad physique, sports a full beard, and is fond of wearing no clothes other than a loin cloth made of leaves.
 He is shown to be physically strong and a relatively bold, inspiring military leader, but was a poor administrator when left in charge of Mewni in Moon's absence.